wavefrontHQ/docs/pages/doc/csp_subscription_types.md

     ![An image showing the differences in the add new proxy page.](images/new-vs-original-proxy.png)

 * The options for adding default groups for new user and service accounts as well as for setting the default permissions for new user accounts are removed, because VMware Cloud services subscribers manage users and roles through the VMware Cloud Services Console.
-Users with the **Super Admin** service role still can set the default display settings and language preferences for new users from the **Organization Settings** page.
+Users with the **Super Admin** service role can still set the default display settings and language preferences for new users on the **Organization Settings** page.

   ![An image showing that the options mentioned above are removed from the UI for new subscribers.](images/new-vs-original-new-accounts-defaults.png)

 * The option for granting service accounts with access to new dashboards and alerts is removed.
 You grant access to objects when you create a server to server app and define its scope in the VMware Cloud Services Console.
-Scopes provide a way to implement control over what areas in an Organization your client can access - specifically which role in an organization, and what services and the level of permissions.
+Scopes provide a way to implement control over what areas in an organization your client can access - specifically which role in an organization, and what services as well as the level of permissions.

   ![An image showing that the option to grant access to service accounts is removed from the UI for new subscribers.](images/new-vs-original-org-settings-security.png)